-After EuroBirdwatch 2013 in the Netherlands, and in Romania, now Germany.
+After EuroBirdwatch 2013 in the Netherlands, now Germany.

 From Wildlife Extra: